 POTENTIAL OR CONFIRMED EXPOSURE

-Anyone with suspected or confirmed cases of COVID-19 in their household must follow the CDC's recommendation for quarantine procedures and duration.
+Anyone with suspected or confirmed cases of infectious diseases including COVID-19 in their household must follow the CDC's recommendation for quarantine procedures and duration.

 ENHANCED CLEANING AND SANITIZING PROTOCOLS

 Teachers and school staff will be cleaning and sanitizing throughout the day, paying particular attention to high-touch areas such as doorknobs, toilet flushers, faucets, countertops, phone handles, and tablets.
 Toys such as sensory bins and sand play will be removed for the time being, and we ask that home toys be left at home.
 Playground equipment, if in use, will be sanitized between each group of children using it.
 Toys will be carefully sanitized at the end of every day and all bedding will be kept separate, individually stored, and washed at least weekly.
 Additionally, our nightly professional cleaning will be completed using EPA approved disinfecting products.